josmar-crwdstffng/angular/aio/content/guide/providers.md

 Component providers and NgModule providers are independent of each other.
 This method is helpful when you want to eagerly load a module that needs a service all to itself.
 Providing a service in the component limits the service only to that component and its descendants.
-Other components in the same module can't access it.
+Other components in the same module cannot access it.

 <code-example header="src/app/app.component.ts" path="providers/src/app/app.component.ts" region="component-providers"></code-example>